 Team Oak 4

 Team Chatsworth 7

-The mild weather definitely gave Team Chatsworth a much needed energy boost and even though it was an afternoon game with a relatively early lights-out, they had enough time to pile up sufficient points across the goal line to bag the series win.
-Although overall Team Oak outscored Team Chatsworth by 75 to 62, by the rules of the series (per-game dressed players vs scoring asset bags) the underdog ended up emerging as the victor.
+The mild weather definitely gave Team Chatsworth a much needed energy boost and even though it was an afternoon game with a relatively early lights-out, they had enough time to pile up sufficient points across the goal line to bag the series win!
+Although overall Team Oak outscored Team Chatsworth by 75 to 62, by the rules of the series (per-game dressed players versus scoring-asset bags) the underdog ended up emerging as the victor.

 GNN: Overall, how would you rate your team’s performance this year?